flipace/nscroll/README.md

  ```

 You can also select multiple dom elements at once. they will all be nscroll initiated.

+You can nest one nscroll element inside another nscroll element.
+At this time, there's only one nested nscroll element possible.
+Infinite nesting will be available at some point in the future.

 If you have a container which should constrain the movement of the scrolling element, you can define it via the options object.
 There are a few things you can adjust to your needs: